2006 United States House of Representatives elections in Arizona: Polling

+Predictions

+Results

+The race was close for much of the fall, and Mitchell ultimately edged out Hayworth on election day by a four-point margin and was elected to his first term in Congress.

 District 6

 The heavily conservative 6th district, based in the eastern suburbs of Phoenix, had been represented by Republican Congressman Jeff Flake since his initial election in 2000.
-Flake built up a repertoire in Congress as being a staunch fiscal conservative and an anti-earmark advocate.
-Flake faced no Democratic opponent and was overwhelmingly re-elected to his fourth term in Congress over Libertarian candidate Jason Blair.